 The camera’s battery charged relatively fast compared with other battery cameras like Ring Stick Up Cam.
 A charge from 0% to 100% takes about 5 hours, but, out of the box, it was charged in just 2 hours.

-Something that is a little problematic, however, is that, unlike other devices, the Nest Cam is paired via a physical QR code stuck to the lens of the device.
+Nest Cam is paired to phones via a physical QR code stuck to the lens of the device.
 The user pulls this off and scans it with their phone, and is instructed to keep it safe on the back of the quick start guide.

 Having the app generate a QR code for the camera to scan from the phone’s screen would have been a more secure way to pair the device.
-The inclusion of a QR code sticker is outdated, and it’s guaranteed to get lost.
+The QR code sticker is likely to be misplaced.

 The app prompts users to turn on Bluetooth to find the device before using the QR code.
 Alternatively, they can opt to select the device via the Wi-Fi settings.

 The camera sits snugly in a magnetized base.
-When I say magnetized, I mean it in italics, all caps, and bold font.
-It’s an extremely strong magnet, so folks with pacemakers and other metal medical implants should steer clear of the device.
+It’s an extremely strong magnet, so folks with pacemakers and other metal medical implants should consult healthcare providers first before setting it up.

-The strength is such that posing the camera is difficult, and my model quickly gathered scratch marks from trying to pull it off metallic surfaces (be aware that if mounting it to a metal surface, there’s a chance paint will be damaged when moving it).
+The strength is such that the cam quickly gathered scratch marks from trying to pull it off metallic surfaces.
+Paint may also be chipped when moving it around.

 A mounting plate is included which slots into the underside of the base.
 This is also strong; without even fixing it into place, I spent about five minutes trying to yank it off the bottom of the base.
 If mounting on a wall, the plate is slipped inside grooves in the base, and the included screws and anchors are then used to attach it to a wall via a drill.

-There’s no physical instructions, but for those anxious about mounting, app onboarding does provide a tonne of different instructions about how to mount the device in specific locations.
+There’s no physical instructions, but for those anxious about mounting, app onboarding does provide ample instructions about how to mount the device in specific locations.

 Setup asks questions about how the camera will be used, and also provides extensive instructions as to how to mount it on different surfaces.